CLTJared/readme-generator/output/README.md

 # README Generator

   # Description
-  Makes a readme file based off input from command line
+  Creates a readme file based off input from user in command line.

   # Table of Contents
   * [Installation](#installation)